-Let’s acknowledge the awkward, giant elephant sitting in the living room of our hearts: Dating as a Catholic woman in 2020 is a weird place to be.
+Let’s acknowledge the awkward, giant elephant sitting in the living room of our hearts: Dating in 2022 is weird.
+Dating as a Catholic can be even weirder.

 I am 34 years old and unmarried.
-As I have navigated the dating scene (and learned from many mistakes), I have heard plenty of unhealthy, weird, and just plain bad advice.
+As I have navigated the dating scene (and learned from many mistakes), I have heard plenty of unhealthy, outdated, and just plain bad advice.

 And I suspect some of you can relate to this.